shivannis/xandr-docs-public/xandr-docs/articles/monetize/conversion-pixels-advanced.md

 When creating and exporting conversion pixels, there are some advanced options available.

 > [!TIP]
 > Most of the below options can be performed during pixel export in Monetize.
-For details on pixel export, see [Export Conversion](export-conversion-pixels.md).
+For details on pixel export, see [Export Conversion Pixels](export-conversion-pixels.md).
 You cannot use the `other` parameter during pixel export.

 ## Use secure pixels